Vyral/base-template/_posts/2018-06-07-is-it-better-to-rent-a-home-or-to-buy-one.md

 {% include pullquote.html %}

 Making a monthly mortgage payment is an investment into your own personal wealth, rather than your landlord’s.
 There are also many tax benefits associated with purchasing a home.
-Also, your net worth will likely increase when you make the transition from renter to homeowner.&nbsp;
+Your net worth will likely increase when you make the transition from renter to homeowner, too.&nbsp;

 And with interest rates still at historic lows, now is a great time to purchase a home.
 Rental rates will continue to rise over the years as a result of inflation, **while a locked-in mortgage rate will ensure that your payments remain static.**&nbsp;